andrew-l-miller/andrew-l-miller.github.io/content/publication/Abbott:2020lqk/index.md

 ---
-title: "{Gravitational-wave Constraints on the Equatorial Ellipticity of Millisecond Pulsars}"
+title: "Gravitational-wave Constraints on the Equatorial Ellipticity of Millisecond Pulsars"
 authors:
   - Abbott, R.
   - others